 2.1 Study group structure and distribution of work

-2.1.1 Study group chairmen shall be responsible for the establishment of an appropriate structure for the distribution of work and the selection of an appropriate team of working party chairmen and shall take into account the advice provided by the members of the study group as well as the proven competence, both technical and managerial, of the candidates.
+2.1.1 Study group chairs shall be responsible for the establishment of an appropriate structure for the distribution of work and the selection of an appropriate team of working party chairs and shall take into account the advice provided by the members of the study group as well as the proven competence, both technical and managerial, of the candidates.
+It is mandatory for study group and working party chairs and vice-chairs to attend a training session provided by TSB.

 2.1.2 A study group may entrust a Question, a group of Questions or the maintenance of some existing Recommendations within its general area of responsibility to a working party.